-According to the MCAT Essentials for Testing Year 2016, anyone that is planning on applying and attending a health professions school may take the MCAT.
-Asides from this requirement, there are no formal MCAT prerequisites.
+According to The MCAT Essentials there are no formal MCAT prerequisites.
 That being said, it’s not wise to take the exam without sufficient preparation.
 Here, we’ll describe the informal MCAT prerequisites that students should aim to complete.

 Informal MCAT Prerequisites: Recommended Courses

-- Biochemistry, general chemistry, and organic chemistry: a total of four semesters equivalent of chemistry that must include general chemistry, organic chemistry, and biochemistry.
+- Chemistry (Biochemistry, general chemistry, and organic chemistry): a total of four semesters equivalent of chemistry that must include general chemistry, organic chemistry, and biochemistry.
 You may choose how to divide up the four semesters so long as you take at least one semester of each.
 For example, you could take two semesters of organic chemistry and one semester each of general chemistry and biochemistry.
 General chemistry and organic chemistry should also be taken with laboratory components.

 - Introductory biology: two semester equivalents of general biology with laboratory components

 - Introductory physics: two semester equivalents of physics with laboratory components